Prostate Cancer PreventionLife Extension Suggestions

 Few doctors today have comprehensive programs designed to reverse multiple underlying factors that lead to clinically-diagnosed prostate cancer.
 The typical aging person does not know about lifestyle changes, drugs, and nutrients that may keep an indolent cancer confined to the prostate gland.

-Life Extension customers have long been armed with this information and have access to health advisors to help guide them to more effective ways of working with their physician to improve their odds of keeping low-grade prostate cancer, or indications of low-grade prostate cancer (such as rising PSA), under control.
+Life Extension customers have long been armed with this information and have access to Wellness Specialists to help guide them to more effective ways of working with their physician to improve their odds of keeping low-grade prostate cancer, or indications of low-grade prostate cancer (such as rising PSA), under control.
 This protocol is dedicated to reminding members and alerting the public about these novel approaches to disease prevention.

 Most urologists believe when PSA reaches a certain level that their only choice is to perform needle biopsies.
 They often overlook existing tests, such as testing and properly analyzing blood results of free PSA percentage, PSA density, and PSA velocity, along with other diagnostics such as PCA3 urinary test and advanced non-invasive techniques that can provide additional insight that may reduce the need for invasive procedures (Vessella 2000; Lieberman 1999; Stephan 2005; Loeb, Carter 2013; Hessels 2009).
 Urology patients are not always made aware of these non-invasive choices, and especially of the importance of measuring the PSA rise over time (PSA velocity) to help ascertain if prostate biopsy is warranted.

 What clearly separates Life Extension customers from the general public, however, are the aggressive steps we take to achieve meaningful extensions of our healthy life spans.
 Those advising against PSA screening are largely “writing-off” men over age 70.

 Life Extension male members need to ensure their prostate health is assessed and maintained at an optimal level for the many decades of extended life they expect.